ponkila/HomestakerOS/docs/getting_started.md

 Note: __This guide does not provide instructions on setting up the WireGuard server itself at the moment.__

-Let's install `wireguard-tools` and create a new private key and derive a corresponding public key for it:
+First, we need to install `wireguard-tools`.
+Then we can create a new private key and derive a corresponding public key for it:

 ```shell
 apt-get install wireguard-tools